MCV-Software/TWBlue/doc/manual.md

 * Control + Shift + Delete: Empty the current buffer.

 ### Shortcuts of the invisible interface (default keymap)

+The invisible interface of TWBlue can be customised by using a keymap.
+Every keymap defines a set of keystrokes to be used along with the invisible interface.
+You can change the keymap in the global settings dialogue, under the application menu in the menu bar, and check or edit keystrokes for the selected keymap in the keystroke editor, also available in the application menu.

 * Control + Windows + Up Arrow: moves to the previous item in the buffer.
 * Control + Windows + Down Arrow: moves to the next item in the buffer.